-Other busy cities in Rhodes are the coastal Faliraki, known for its wild nightlife, the traditional Afandou with its famous beach, the historic Lindos with the ancient Acropolis, and many other areas of unique beauty.
+Other busy cities and seaside towns in Rhodes are the coastal Faliraki, known for its wild nightlife, the traditional Afandou with its famous beach, the historic Lindos with the ancient Acropolis, and many other areas of unique beauty.

-There are many Byzantine churches and monasteries scattered on the island where you can admire remarkable frescoes and invaluable icons inside.
-Also, do not forget to visit the famous Aquarium of Rhodes, one of the most important attractions of the island, where you will admire all kinds of marine life from around the world.
+There are many Byzantine churches and monasteries scattered, where you can admire remarkable frescoes and invaluable icons inside.
+Also, do not forget to visit the famous Aquarium of Rhodes, one of the most important attractions on the island, where you will admire all kinds of marine life from around the world.

 Rhodes is suitable for all kinds of holidays.
 It is an ideal destination for those who want to rest and relax but also for those who want to let their hair down and party hard.
 Everywhere in Rhodes, there are tourist accommodations for all tastes, taverns, and restaurants offering Greek and international cuisine as well as bars and nightclubs with Greek and foreign music for all ages.
 What more can one want?